 Apply online: University of Bolton MSc Sport Rehabilitation - 19 September 2022

 As an international student you are not allowed to study this course because of the restrictions on your visa.

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

 We use a wide variety of learning, teaching and assessment methods.
-These aim to help you develop the skills, knowledge and competencies you need to achieve the learning outcomes of this course, and more importantly, to be successful in your future career.
+These aim to help you develop the skills, knowledge, and competencies you need to achieve this course's learning outcomes and, more importantly, to be successful in your future career.

 In addition, we offer sessions with expert guest speakers and masterclasses with key practitioners from the sport rehabilitation community.
 These seek to enhance employability and bridge the gap between theory and professional practice.
 Similarly, work experience forms a large part of the course and is designed to help you develop your skills in a clinical environment.

-We also use a broad range of assessment methods, including written examinations, practical assessment, coursework, viva, objective structured clinical examinations (OSCEs), case studies, oral presentations, and research projects.
-Some assessments will contribute to your final module mark and allow you to demonstrate that you’ve met the learning outcomes, while others are designed to help you identify areas that need extra attention on your part, or where you need extra support from your tutors.
+We also use a broad range of assessment methods, including practical assessment, coursework, viva, objective structured clinical examinations (OSCEs), case studies, oral presentations, and research projects.
+Some assessments will contribute to your final module mark and allow you to demonstrate that you’ve met the learning outcomes.
+In contrast, others are designed to help you identify areas that need extra attention on your part or where you need extra support from your tutors.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.

 |Level one||Coursework 29%, Practical exams 71%|

 |Level one||Guided independent study 46%, Placement/study abroad 25%, Scheduled learning and teaching activities 29%|